philc/book-notes/philosophy/a guide to the good life - william irvine.md

   friends and family, and his property, but he has taken with him into exile the things that matter
   most: his place in Nature and his virtue."
 * Exile is just a "change of location."
-* "Diogenes, with typical Cynic wit, responded that although it was true that the people of Sinope had sentenced him to exile, he in turn had sentenced them to remain in Sinope."
 * Exile has helped some -- by curtailing their pace of luxurious living, and by causing some to become philosophers.